Pronunciation of 'Positron Emission Tomography'

 English (United States)

-A medical imaging technique that uses positrons to detect metabolic and physiological changes in the body.
+A diagnostic imaging technique that uses positrons to produce detailed images of organs and tissues.